Aries-Markets/aptos-nft-dao-registry/README.md

 ## 1. Create Your DAO on [Order DAO](https://order.ariesmarkets.xyz)

 - Complete the form to create a DAO.
 - Save your DAO address when the creation succeed.
-It looks like as below:
+It looks as below:
   ![DAO Created Successfully](./release/images/demo/create_dao_successfully.png)

 Note: It will not appear in the OrderDAO's list immediately after you create it successfully.
 You need to add the DAO Registry for the off-chain information.

 ## 2. Add Registry

-Fork this repo and clone the forked to your local, checkout to a new branch to add registry.
+Fork this repo and clone it to your local, checkout to a new branch to add registry.

 ```bash
 git clone https://github.com/[your github name]/aptos-nft-dao-registry.git